withaarzoo/loader/README.md

 # Animated Loader

 This repository contains HTML and CSS code to create an animated loader with a wave effect.
-Follow the steps below to understand how to use this code.
+Follow the steps below to understand how to use this code .

 ## Preview
 ![preview](https://github.com/withaarzoo/loader/assets/59678435/bf7dbee2-e9b5-4d10-a192-7b53c5f33edf)